ideasVector/span-be/README.md

 # Span back end coding challenge solution
-Note that only the Python file corresponding to the command line application itself (league_rank.py) and the PyTest (league_rank_test.py) have been Git included.
+Note that only the Python files corresponding to the command line application itself (league_rank.py) and the PyTest (league_rank_test.py) have been Git included.

 The only dependencies are standard Python libraries and the PyTest package.